Overlanding West Africa Terms & Conditions

 You are responsible for informing us in writing at the time of booking of any known illnesses, disabilities or medical conditions, or, if not known at the time of booking, at the earliest opportunity thereafter prior to the departure of the trip.
 If you are found to have an undeclared or understated medical condition you may be ordered to leave the trip with no refund of the trip price.

 The crew have the authority to make difficult decisions.
-Should you present a medical condition whilst on the trip we reserve the right to insist that you seek medical advice.
+Should you present or develop a medical condition whilst on the trip we reserve the right to insist that you seek medical advice.
 If you decline to act upon this advice, you could be putting others on the trip at risk and may be asked to leave the trip.
 This extends to physical, mental and behavioural conditions.

 Any arrangements which you make independently which do not form part of the published trip itinerary are entirely at your own risk.
 In such an event all liability and responsibility that we bear to you will immediately cease.